Maheswarareddy18/Task6-my-static-website/README.md

 ## Task6-my-static-website
+#1Create an index.html file
-Create an index.html file: Start by creating a simple HTML file.
+Start by creating a simple HTML file.
 This file will be the homepage of your website.

 #Create a New GitHub Repository
 Go to your GitHub account and create a new public repository.
 You can name it whatever you like, for example, my-static-website.